 Louisiana State Implementation Plans

 Under the Federal Clean Air Act (CAA), a State Implementation Plan (SIP) must be developed by each state that has areas designated nonattainment.
 A SIP is intended to describe how a state will attain and maintain national ambient air quality standards (NAAQS).
 Included in the SIP requirements are established systems to monitor, compile, and analyze data on air quality.
-The EPA must approve each SIP, and the public is given an opportunity to participate in the SIP review and approval process.
+The Environmental Protection Agency (EPA) must approve each SIP, and the public is given an opportunity to participate in the SIP review and approval process.

 Plans in Development